braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 Select **Using Intelligent Timing** in the **Delivery Settings** tab.
 Here, you can select either the most popular time or a specific fallback time.
 If Quiet Hours are enabled, the Message step also allows you to override this setting.

 Delivery validations provide an additional check to confirm your audience meets the delivery criteria at message send.
 This setting is recommended if Quiet Hours, Intelligent Timing, or rate limiting are activated.
 You can add a segment or additional filters to validate at the time of the message being sent.
+If the user falls into a Canvas Step and no longer meets the delivery settings audience criteria they will exit the Canvas at that step.

 ![The Delivery Settings tab for Message component settings.
 Quiet Hours are enabled, and the checkbox for Using Intelligent Timing is selected to deliver the message at an optimal time.
 Delivery Validations are enabled to validate the audience at message send.][4]{: style="max-width:80%;"}